marbens-arch/acme-dns-client/README.md

 # acme-dns-client

-A client software for [acme-dns](https://github.com/joohoi/acme-dns) with emphasis on usability and guidance through setup and additional security safeguard mechanisms.
+A client software (fork of [acme-dns/acme-dns-client](https://github.com/acme-dns/acme-dns-client)) for [acme-dns](https://github.com/joohoi/acme-dns) with emphasis on usability and guidance through setup and additional security safeguard mechanisms.
 It is designed for usage with existing ACME clients with minimal configuration.

+## Purpose of the fork
+To continue active development of the inactively developed upstream.
+Current differences between this fork and upstream include:

+- no official macOS binaries in the fork (because I decided they are not worth the burden)
+- CAA record handling has been updated in the fork
+- goreleaser config has been updated to v2 in the fork

 ## Installation